pinpoint-apm/pinpoint/pages/pinpoint-in-action.md

 permalink: pinpointinaction.html
 ---

 Pinpoint is used globally.
-Currently top 3 countries using pinpoint are China, Korea, USA.
+Currently top 3 countries using Pinpoint are China, Korea, USA.

 ## Sites using Pinpoint